-Any of these three coolers will adequately chill what needs to be cold, and they’ll withstand duress while they’re at it.
+Any of these three coolers will adequately chill what needs to be cold, like your drinks or beverages, and they’ll withstand duress while they’re at it.
 Either the Grizzly or the Yeti would likely be the last cooler you’d ever buy, but as nice as they are, we don’t all go camping or tailgating enough to necessitate a $350 cooler.

-Ultimately, however, the Grizzly’s lifetime warranty and its superb durability make it the soundest long-term investment.
+Ultimately, however, Grizzly’s lifetime warranty and its superb durability make it the soundest long-term investment.

 Looking for other options?
 Try: